Revolutionary-Games/Thrive/README.md

 ### Modellers, texture and GUI artists, and Sound Engineers
 To work on the art assets you will want a working copy of the game.
-You can find official releases here: http://revolutionarygamesstudio.com/releases/ alternatively you can request a newer version from developers, compile the project yourself, or you can download from our (currently not updating and temporary) build server at ftp://nimbal.net/jenkins.
+You can find official releases here: http://revolutionarygamesstudio.com/releases/ alternatively you can request a newer version from developers, or compile the project yourself.

 After you have obtained a working version of the game, you can place any new assets in the corresponding subdirectories: sound, models, materials and gui and the game will automatically detect up your new files, which you can then use in scripts.